Tuplanolla/dez/notes.md

 Do these things.

-* Get rid of subclass hierarchies for operational classes.
 * Add adverb subdirectories to arrange different conceps with similar names.
   Read literature on "many-sorted" or "multi-sorted" "equational logic" or "universal algebra".